 The aim of the Purdue Graduate Student Government (PGSG) Travel Grant is to assist Purdue University graduate students in attending technical conferences which in turn will help to develop graduate students professionally and augment the overall quality of research at Purdue.
 Grants are distributed among graduate students on a competitive basis.

 Grants are reviewed once per month.
-Travel for any academic conference must occur 1-4 months after the scheduled GRAC meeting date.
-If your attendance at a conference is dependent upon receiving a grant, please take special note of the review schedule below.
+Travel for any academic conference must occur 1-4 months after the scheduled GRAC submission deadline.

 Travel Grant Timeline

 |Application Due Date||Meeting Date||Decision Notification By|

 |September 30th||October 14th||October 21st|

 |October 28th||November 11th||November 18th|